GavPO/team-cli/README.md

 ## Installation

 Install all of the required files, and install all of the dependecies.
-After installing all of the files, run the index.js file.
+After installing all of the files run the schema and seeds.sql files, and then run the index.js file.

 ## Usage